bol-edu/quantum-inspired_trading/README.md

 # Xilinx ACC 2021 Submission
-EXTREME TRADING SOLUTION: Quantum-accelerated trading strategies on Accelerated Algorithmic Trading (AAT) Framework
+EXTREME TRADING SOLUTION: Accelerated Quantum-Inspired Algorithm on Accelerated Algorithmic Trading (AAT) Framework

 ## 1-1 Project Abstraction
-Quantum Bifurcation Machines can be used for quantum adiabatic optimization and universal quantum computation.
-TOSHIBA has realized Quantum Bifurcation Machines to Simulated Bifurcation Machine（SBM）Technologies accelerated with NVIDIA GPU.
-We design and implement Quantum-accelerated Trading Strategies for currency arbitrage with replaceable algorithms modular（Simulated Bifurcation, SB and Simulated Quantum Annealing, SQA）on Xilinx Accelerated Algorithmic Trading (AAT) framework, which is a Fully featured open source reference design for trading applications.
+Quantum-Inspired Algorithm has been used to optimize combinatorial problems in place of Universal Quantum Computation.
+We design and implemented two Quantum-Inspired  Trading Strategies for currency arbitrage, Simulated Bifurcation Machine (SBM), and Simulated Quantum Annealing SQA.
+Both are implemented and validated on Xilinx Algorithmic Trading (AAT) framework.
+This is a fully-featured open-source reference design for trading applications.

 ## 1-2 Data Generation